Invenietis/CK-Core/CK.Core/CoreApplicationIdentity/README.md

 - Other "identity" can be captured by the `ContextDescriptor` that can use process arguments, working directory or any other contextual information that helps identify a process.

+One of the first usage of this `{DomainName,EnvironmentName,PartyName}` triplet is to provide a simple path to group/route logs emitted by processes.
+Thanks to the `#` and `$` leading characters, any full path derived from the triplet is self-described.
+For structuring incoming logs for instance one can choose the following pattern:
+`OrganisationName/#EnvironmentName/DomainNameRemaider/$PartyName` (where the DomainName is split on its first part) when this organization has multiple deployment/environment contexts.
+When no such global contexts is available, it may be simpler to adopt a `DomainName/$PartyName/#EnvironmentName` scheme.

 ## Naming constraints and defaults

 All names are case sensitive, PascalCase convention should be use.

 - DomainName defaults to `"Undefined"` and cannot be empty.
 It may a a path (contains '/').
 Its maximal length is 127 characters.
-- EnvironmentName defaults to `"Development"` and cannot be empty.
+- EnvironmentName defaults to `"#Development"` and cannot be empty.
 Its maximal length is 31 characters.
 - PartyName has no defaults.
 It cannot be empty and has to be set (ultimately it can be set to `"Unknown"` but this should barely happen).
   Its maximal length is 31 characters.